-They look like bike lanes, where you should ride your bike.
+They look like government approved bike lanes.
 But they are not!
 Even The Uni active travel pages agree : newcastle.edu.au/activetravel

 2016 and 2017 Rule changes

 Key things to know for March 1 2016

 New laws and increased penalties will come into effect for motorists and bike riders in New South Wales on 1 March 2016.

 One we welcome – the minimum passing distance.
 On the others, we continue to question and challenge the Government in regard to their proposed positive impacts for bike rider safety while continuing to push for improved cycling infrastructure to increase rider safety.

 In the meantime, as the Calendar ticks over to March 1 – what are the key things for you to be aware of in regard to maximising the safety of cyclists and minimising the impact on your wallet as a driver and a rider?